Run1e/asyncspotify/docs/index.rst

-.. spoofy documentation master file, created by sphinx-quickstart on Fri Nov 30 10:49:44 2018.
+.. asyncspotify documentation master file, created by sphinx-quickstart on Fri Nov 30 10:49:44 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to spoofy's documentation!
+Welcome to asyncspotify's documentation!
 ==================================

-spoofy is an asynchronous, object-oriented wrapper for the Spotify Web API.
+asyncspotify is an asynchronous, object-oriented wrapper for the Spotify Web API.

 Primary goals of this library:
  - easy and intuitive asynchronous interface